kartikc27/cs201-restaurant/README.md

 ####Customer Agent

 A customer agent is indicated by a green square.
 A customer can be set to hungry at the point of creation or later by clicking his/her respective button and selecting the hungry checkbox.
+The customer is seated by a waiter, calls the waiter to give his/her order, receives food from a waiter, eats the food, and leaves the table after informing a waiter.

 ####Waiter Agent